 Heat the pan over medium-high heat.
 Pour in the batter, tilt and swirl to cover the pan, and cook each side until set (about 1 minute total).

 The finished tortillas are simply wonderful, ready for use in your favorite Tex-Mex dishes, wraps, and so much more.
 The spinach has a neutral flavor, making these ideal for any filling you can imagine, or alongside stews and tagines, as a pick-up bread.
 I’ve even spread these with nut butter and jam, much to my son’s horror (he does not know what he is missing!)

-Homemade spinach tortillas, made with nothing more than chickpea flour, fresh spinach, water & salt.
+2-ingredient spinach tortillas, made with nothing more than chickpea flour & fresh spinach, plus water.
 They are 100% grain-free, vegan, and scrumptious.